cloud-ark/caastle/docs/architecture.rst

 __ baseimages_

-We build customized Docker images corresponding to a CLI call.
+We build custom Docker images corresponding to a CLI call.
 The Dockerfiles that are created for building these images are stored in application-specific folder inside ~/.cld/data/deployments directory.
 The benefit of this approach is that there is no need for the user to install native CLIs on his/her machine.
 In fact, we leverage this same mechanism to support `environment-specific shell`__.